The Polestar

 Volvo S60 T8 Recharge Polestar Engineered

 Volvo was one of the first brands to get the PHEV formula right, and the S60 is no exception.
 Great electric-only range meant this was probably the most wallet-friendly car of the bunch, and I'm stil shocked at how low insurance costs were for what is essentially Volvo's performance car flagship.
 One of the most underrated car designs of all time paired with a freakishly complicated powertrain seemed like just the right thing for me, and it almost was.
 Beautiful interior, decent handling and excellent B&W sound system.
-It falls short at the limits of its capabilities though and the 96mph top-speed is an unacceptably cheeky way to disguise the car's dynamic faults.
-Sadly I believe there was an excellent performance car here just a few million dollars worth of R&D away that will unfortunately die with the SPA platform in the future.
+It falls short at the limits of its capabilities though and the 112mph top-speed is an unacceptably cheeky way to disguise the car's dynamic faults.
+It's an excellent daily driver but sadly I believe there was an excellent performance car here just a few million dollars worth of R&D away that will unfortunately die with the SPA platform in the future.

 It's true what they say about Volvo seats though, they are the best in the business.
 Oh so comfortable, especially in that wool blend.